briancappello/flask-unchained/README.md

 **In short: When you write app code for Flask Unchained, you just follow a few consistent design patterns and folder/naming conventions, write mostly object oriented Python, and that's it.** Productivity at its finest with some of the best libraries Python has to offer at your back.

-**NOTE:** Some bundles are still a work-in-progress.
-Parts of the documentation need improvement or are missing.
-(What would you like to know how to do but that isn't obvious?
+**NOTE:** Some bundles are still a work-in-progress. **Parts of the documentation need improvement or are missing.** (What would you like to know how to do but that isn't obvious?
 Raise an issue!) **Some of the code is still alpha-quality.
 It works for me, but there are undoubtedly bugs lurking, especially around the edges, and some parts of the API are potentially subject to change.**

-## A Contact Us app with SQLAlchemy, HTML forms, and a RESTful API
+## A "Contact Us" App with SQLAlchemy, HTML forms, and a REST API

 First create a directory structure to work with: